GeographicaGS/RasterRandomSampling/README.md

-#Raster Random Sampling
+# Raster Random Sampling
 Sampling raster data with a fast (Numpy) random coordinates generator.
+Output is a Shapefile.

+## Main features
+- Using Numpy to generate random coordinates.
-You can seed the generator.
+- You can seed the generator.
+- Using Fiona + Shapely to handle vector data.
+- Two flavors to sample raster data: Rasterio and GDAL (gdallocationinfo).
+Rasterio is ultrafast (it is the best choice for big samples).